iconjenchua/shopify-theme-dev/README.md

 1. Copy `.env.copy` and name it as `.env`.
 Set the variable `STORE` to whatever store you are currently developing / working at.
 It must reflect the same environment set in your `config.yml` file.
 Leave to `development` if you are not deploying this theme in multiple stores.
 2. Copy `config.yml.copy` and name it as `config.yml`.
 Set the environment name to the value of the `STORE` variable in your `.env` file.
 Fill the `password` from the Theme Kit Access app in Shopify.
-3. Copy `dev.code-workspace.copy` and name it as `<your-store>.code-workspace`.
-This file ensures that all developers have the same set up in their work environments.

 ## MULTI-STORE SETUP
 If you intend to use this same repo / theme for various storefronts, ideally you will be using different settings / customisations / configuration files for each store.
 To make sure you are deploying the correct settings to the intended store and theme, always double check your `.env` and `config.yml` files.